 Ear micro-suction is performed using an operating microscope and a low pressure suction device.
 It is the safest way to remove ear wax or other material, and can be safely used even when there’s been previous damage or perforation of the eardrum.

 What is Ear Wax?

 Cerumen is the medical term for ear wax.
-Whatever you call it, the production of ear wax is normal and needed.
+The production of ear wax is normal and needed.
 Ear wax plays an important role in protecting, cleaning and lubricating the lining of the ear canal.

 Cerumen is made up of the secretions of glands lining the ear canal.
 It also contains shed skin cells, hair and other debris.